DocAMR: Multi-Sentence AMR Representation and Evaluation: Multi-Sentence AMR Corpus

 Coreference chains were annotated as clusters of coreferent nodes in gold AMR graphs, rather than as coreferent spans of text: this is what allows evaluation with Smatch.
 Such an annotation also precludes evaluation of system predictions using more traditional coreference evaluations, as there is no notion of mention spans to use when comparing mentions.

 The MS-AMR corpus also annotated implicit relations, as shown in the blue \amr{ARG4} edge in \cref{fig1}, whenever a numbered argument of a predicate was semantically identifiable in another sentence.
-These are stored as semantic roles linking an explicitly mentioned predicate (such as \amr{arrive-01} in that example) to a coreference cluster.
-Because implicit role resolution have generally been treated separately from coreference cluster resolution \citep{gerber-chai-2010-beyond,ruppenhofer-etal-2010-semeval}, these relations can be seamlessly added as cross-sentential edges, although they must link to a node in the document representing the coreference cluster, if referring to a cluster.

 Similarly, the MS-AMR corpus annotates bridging mentions, such as part-whole or set-member relations.
-Like implicit role resolution, bridging resolution is also usually treated as a task that is independent of coreference itself \citep{hou-etal-2018-unrestricted}, and thus these may also be treated as simple cross-sentential edges connecting two nodes or clusters.
+Both implicit relations and bridging relations can be seamlessly added as cross-sentential edges.

+Coreference chains form the majority of cross-sentential relations annotated in MS-AMR.
+Unlike implicit and bridging relations, there is no straight forward way of incorporating coreference chains into a multi-sentence AMR graph.
+Next section discusses the challenges involved and proposes a solution.